projet-m2-siris-unistra/chatalk/blog/content/blog/infra-first-look/index.md

 Our three virtual machines are the three nodes of the cluster.

-The cluster is only available through the VPN of the university.
+The cluster is only available through the VPN or the network of the university.

 ## What’s next?